EdinbR/EdinbR.github.io/_posts/2018-07-25-august-meeting-CurtisKephart.markdown

 As it turns out, we _will_ have a meeting in August after all!
 So I hope you're back from holiday, because [Curtis Kephart](https://www.linkedin.com/in/curtiskephart/) from [RStudio](https://www.rstudio.com/) is visiting Scotland around that time, and has offered to come give a talk.
 Until recently, Curtis was an academic economist, but at the moment he is working as [Community Organizer at RStudio](http://community.rstudio.com/) - which he will be able to share more about himself!

 Specifically, the upcoming meeting will be held on Wednesday **15th of August**, at **4.00pm** (notice the slightly earlier start due to university timetabling issues).
-The venue is the Dugald Stewart Building, **room 1.20**.
+The venue is the **Psychology Building in 7 George Square, room F.21**.
 As usual, the meeting is open for all to attend, and newcomers / beginners are very welcome!
 If you want to join us, can you please let me know [**in this Google Form**](https://goo.gl/forms/BEVgLSXNG6rrwfEh2), as I'd like to get an idea of numbers.
 <br/>
 [FYI, all data is anonymous unless you provide contact details yourself as comments, and you will not need to log in to a Google account either].